laiadc/RC_quantum/README.md

 All the notebooks used for this work can be found inside the folder **notebooks** .

+**Remark**: Some of the training data could not be uploaded because it exceeded the maximum size allowed by GitHub.
+The notebooks provide the code to obtain such training data.

 ### [RC harmonic Oscillator 1D.ipynb](https://github.com/laiadc/RC_quantum/blob/main/notebooks/RC%20Harmonic%20Oscillator%201D.ipynb)
 Application of the adapted Reservoir Computing model to solve the 1D harmonic oscillator.